'I don't see this slowing down' - Saudi spending to continue

 Henderson's move to Al-Ettifaq drew criticism given his previous support of the LGBTQ+ community.

-Responding to these issues, Hutton says: "The reason I got involved in the KSA [Kingdom of Saudi Arabia] was I saw some of the stuff that was happening on the ground.
+Responding to these issues, Hutton said: "The reason I got involved in the KSA [Kingdom of Saudi Arabia] was I saw some of the stuff that was happening on the ground.

 "My wife works in women's football in Fifa, she was aware of what was happening in the kingdom.
 And you see that change, you see how much joy they're bringing to the local community.